 Who are the characters based on?

 No single person.
-Some of the characters are a complete work of fiction, while others are compilations based on people the Author as met throughout his life.
+Some of the characters are a complete work of fiction, while others are compilations based on people Derek as met throughout his life.

 The Skelan language, what is it?

 As was stated in the novel, the Skelan language is a real language!
 Icelandic.
 Well, more precisely a merging of modern Icelandic and ancient Norse.
 Most people who speak Icelandic natively can read both and will probably find the merge, although legible, not the best way of doing it.
 English and Icelandic, at least in part, have the same roots, but differences over the years make translations sometimes imperfect.
 Derek wanted the creatures speaking pure Norse, but this was difficult because many modern words (like train, camera, computer, etc.) do not exist in the old language, therefore the Icelandic dictionary was used.
 Derek learned a lot about these languages while studying Gothic Fiction at University.
 The modern Icelandic alphabet was used, as Runic Futhark would have involved reprogramming of his computer and those of the publisher.
 The creatures do not speak with contractions.
 NO!
 Icelandic is not FUTHARK, see the next question for that explanation.

 The ancient runic language of the Vikings and other North European tribes.